Gorsuch's break with Trump could help the SCOTUS nominee get confirmed

-Neil Gorsuch's break with President Donald Trump over the president's disparaging remarks about the judiciary is something that could hurt the judge's relationship with the man who nominated him to the highest court in the land.
+Neil Gorsuch's break with President Donald Trump over the president's disparaging remarks about the judiciary is something that could hurt his relationship with the man who nominated him to the highest court in the land.

 It could also help Gorsuch reach the bench.